All Episodes

 We all ought to just get along and accept our differences.

-When citizens were said to want to hang black people from a tree.
+When citizens were said to want to hang black people from a tree, that happened the last couple of weeks.

 Obama was silent.

-He didn't go out to a tea party and make a speech trying to curry their favor and say, I think it's unforgivable what people are saying about you.
+He didn't go out to a Tea Party and make a speech trying to curry their favor and say, I think it's unforgivable what people are saying about you.

-When James Hoffa Jr. referred to the Tea Party and other Republicans as sons of bitches.
+When James Hoffa Jr. referred to the Tea Party and other Republicans as sons of bitches, not only was Obama not silent, he probably smiled because Hoffa got the line right.

-So Obama probably wrote it.
+Obama probably wrote it.

-And how about how about Obama trying to make everybody think he cares about the media in the first place?
+Now, how about Obama trying to make everybody think he cares about the media in the first place?

 Mr. President, if you and your party care so much about the military, will you promise to count their absentee ballots this coming election?

-Remember in the Florida recount back in 2000, how they tried to disqualify absentee military ballots.
+Remember in the Florida recount back in 2000, how they tried to disqualify absentee military ballots?

 Yeah.

-Grab a call as I promised, Marilyn in Columbus, Indiana.
+Grab a call, as I promised, Marilyn in Columbus, Indiana.

 Hi, and welcome to the EIB Network.